ephread/inkgd/docs/source/getting_started/introduction.rst

 .. _`Running your Ink`: https://github.com/inkle/ink/blob/master/Documentation/RunningYourInk.md

-The GDScript API is 100% compatible with the original C# API, except for a couple of minor divergences to accomodate the differences between the two languages.
+The GDScript API is 100% compatible with the original C# API, except for a couple of minor divergences accomodating the differences between the two languages.
 For more information, see :doc:`/advanced/differences_between_api`.

 .. note::